labthings/picamerax/docs/fov.rst

 7. Finally, the GPU sends a message back over VCHI that the capture is complete.

-8. This causes an MMAL thread to fire a callback in the picamera library, which in turn retrieves the frame (in reality, this requires more MMAL and VCHI activity).
+8. This causes an MMAL thread to fire a callback in the picamerax library, which in turn retrieves the frame (in reality, this requires more MMAL and VCHI activity).

-9. Finally, picamera calls ``write`` on the output object provided by ``myscript.py``.
+9. Finally, picamerax calls ``write`` on the output object provided by ``myscript.py``.

 .. image:: images/camera_architecture.*